‘The Masked Singer UK’ Spoilers: Queen Bee Crowned The Winner & Revealed To Be Nicola Roberts

 When Octopus took the head off their costume, it was revealed to be Welsh singer Katherine Jenkins.

-After a successful first season, a close source close to the show said it was a no-brainer for ITV to go for a second season.
+After a successful first season, a source close to the show said it was a no-brainer for ITV to go for a second season.
 However, it hasn’t been announced whether it will take place this year or next.